robbystk/blag/about.md

 on various topics including math, LaTeX, programming, electronics, music, books, food, and life.

-The author is an electrical engineering PhD student, swing dancer, swimmer, and former saxophone player.
+The author is a software developer, swing dancer, swimmer, and saxophone player.